 On December 21, 2017, we made a cash return of contributed capital to VCH, L.P. in the amount of \$65.5 million, which was returned to Vector Capital and its affiliates under the VCH LPA to reduce unreturned capital and accumulated yield thereunder.
-As of December 31, 2018, there remained a balance of \$47.6 million of unreturned capital and accumulated yield payable to holders of Class A Units under the VCH LPA, which continues to accrue the 8% yield.
+As of March 31, 2019, there remained a balance of \$48.6 million of unreturned capital and accumulated yield payable to holders of Class A Units under the VCH LPA, which continues to accrue the 8% yield.

-We have determined that as a public company it will be preferable that equity compensation awards for our employees and service providers be issued in respect of our ordinary shares, as opposed to units in VCH, L.P., as this will provide direct alignment of these incentive awards with the interests of our public shareholders.
-To accomplish this alignment, in connection with this offering we will effect a Recapitalization, which will be comprised of (i) increasing our authorized and outstanding shares and (ii) exchanging the vested VCH, L.P. share-based awards for our shares and unvested VCH, L.P. share-based awards for share-based awards issued by Cambium Networks, in each case on a value-for-value basis, with the value of the awards determined based on the price to the public in this offering after giving effect to the return to holders of Class A Units of the remaining unreturned capital and accumulated yield under the VCH LPA, or the VCH Return of Capital.
-As part of the Recapitalization, prior to the completion of the share-based award exchange, we will declare a cash dividend payable to VCH, L.P. in an amount equal to the VCH Return of Capital as of the date of this prospectus, which dividend will be paid with a portion of the net proceeds of this offering immediately after the closing.
-The Recapitalization will have the effect of moving the relative pre-IPO economic ownership interests of our employees and service providers from VCH, L.P. to Cambium Networks Corporation, but will not otherwise affect our legal relationships with employees and service providers, all of whom will continue to be retained by us or our wholly-owned subsidiaries.
-After completion of the Recapitalization and this offering, we will neither be a party to, nor have any obligations under, the VCH LPA.
+We have determined that as a public company it would be preferable that equity compensation awards for our employees and service providers be issued in respect of our ordinary shares, as opposed to units in VCH, L.P., as this would provide direct alignment of these incentive awards with the interests of our public shareholders.
+In addition, we and Vector Capital have determined that the unreturned capital and accumulated yield payable to holders of Class A Units under the VCH LPA will be paid in the form of additional shares in us.
+To accomplish these objectives, in connection with this offering we will effect a Recapitalization, which will be comprised of (i) increasing our authorized and outstanding shares held by VCH L.P. and (ii) exchanging the vested share-based compensation awards held by our employees for our shares and unvested share-based compensation awards for restricted shares or restricted share units issued by us, in each case on a value-for-value basis.
+The shares issuable in connection with the return of capital and accumulated yield and the exchange of equity awards will both be based on the price to the public in this offering.
+The Recapitalization will have the effect of moving the relative pre-IPO economic ownership interests of our employees and service providers from VCH, L.P. to Cambium Networks Corporation, but will not otherwise affect our legal relationships with employees and service providers, all of whom will continue to be employed by or provide services to us or our wholly-owned subsidiaries.
+After completion of the Recapitalization and this offering, we will neither be party to nor subject to any obligations under the VCH LPA.

-Based on the share-based awards outstanding and unreturned capital and accumulated yield due to holders of Class A Units as of December 31, 2018, assuming we sell shares in this offering at \$ per share, the midpoint of the range on the cover of this prospectus, we would (i) pay VCH, L.P. a dividend of \$ million, (ii) issue million shares to former share-based award holders, of which million shares would be subject to vesting based on continuing employment with us and (iii) grant restricted share units in receipt of shares that would be subject to vesting based on continuing employment with us.
-See "Use of proceeds."
+Based on the share-based compensation awards outstanding and unreturned capital and accumulated yield due to holders of Class A Units as of March 31, 2019, and based on the initial public offering price of \$12.00, we would (i) issue 2,103,016 shares to our employees and service providers and (ii) grant 240,037 restricted share awards or restricted share units in respect of shares that would be subject to vesting based on continued employment with us.
+See "Use of Proceeds."